When choosing a Clivia or other plant to buy please read these important guidelines!

 Genetic variation occurs in most of the plants of the world and Clivias are no different.

-It is recognised that a small percentage of the seeds (generally 10%) of Clivias line bred for certain traits, for example flower colour, may revert to a different flower colour due to this natural diversity.
-Whilst every care is taken to fairly represent the Clivias for sale, this genetic variation can result in a plant flowering a different colour than that expected.
-Generally speaking the plant will still be a joy to grow and behold in flower, and in some cases we have sold standard landscape plants that have flowered collectors items due to this diversity!
+It is recognised that a small percentage of the seeds (generally 10-12%) of Clivias that are line bred for certain traits, for example flower colour, may revert to a different flower colour due to this natural diversity.
+Unless buying an offset from a know flower, whilst every care is taken to fairly represent the Clivias for sale, this genetic variation can result in a plant flowering a different colour than that expected.
+Generally speaking the plant will still be a joy to grow and behold in flower, and in some cases we have sold standard landscape plants that have flowered collector’s items due to this diversity!
 We therefore cannot take responsibility for plants bought out of flower that have regressed to a different colour or tone on flowering.

-Clivia & Cryptostephanus colour and Photographic colour reproduction:
+Clivia & Cryptostephanus flower colour and Photographic colour reproduction:

 Planting in the garden or potting mix can be done within a few days of receipt as long as plants are kept damp, cool and shaded.